Collaborative & Reproducible Research

 handouts/handouts.Rproj to open the directory as a project.

-RStudio provides a GUI to the core tools provided by git.
-Every folder that
+RStudio provides a GUI (a point-and-click interface) to the core tools provided by git.

 and configuration settings).
 We use